Lambda presents stable diffusion benchmarks with different GPUs including A100, RTX 3090, RTX A6000, RTX 3080, and RTX 8000, as well as various CPUs.

 Published 03/29/2022 by Justin Pinkney

-While waiting for NVIDIA's next-generation consumer and professional GPUs, we decided to write a blog about the best GPU for Deep Learning currently available, as of March 2022.
+While waiting for NVIDIA's next-generation consumer & professional GPUs, here are the best GPUs for Deep Learning currently available as of March 2022.

 Published 02/28/2022 by Chuan Li